More Options

 Bowling

-Creative problem-solving at Windham Center School has a long and successful history.
-It began with Odyssey of the Mind in 1986 and was recently replaced by Destination Imagination in 1999.
-They are international, creative, problem-solving competitions for students in elementary school through college.
+Destination Imagination (previously Odyssey of the Mind) is an international creative problem-solving program for students in elementary school through college.
 Its purpose is to foster the development of creative thinking and creative problem-solving skills among young students.

 Drama Club